antjes88/accounting-web-app/README.md

 PostgreSQL scripts can be found on folder PostgreSQL.
 Also, a Python-Flask application to create register into this Accounting Database can be found on this project.

+## Terraform
+This solution is Deployed with Terraform as a standard service in App Engine(GAE).
+You will need to uncomment the enabling of the App Engine on main.tf if you have not done it before.

 For further information in relation to the accounting database go to PostgreSQL/ReadMe.md.
 For further information in relation to the accounting Web App go to python/ReadMe.md.